Wednesday, June 19, 2019

 Lina Kunzé

 To which may be added such temporary players as Madame Baudouin (1857 sq), Lina Kunzé, Marie Berger and one Mlle Trillet.
-And from which, pretty well, may be subtracted the unfortunate Mlle Nevers and Emma Hesmez and the disappointing Mdlles Byard (Premier prix of the Conservatoire) and Abigdon, and even the Juno of Orphée, Mlle Engalbert.
+And from which, pretty well, may be subtracted the unfortunate Mlle Nevers and Emma Hesmez and the disappointing Mdlle Byard (Premier prix of the Conservatoire), and the ladies who found more suitable employment elsewhere, such as Mlle Abigdon, and the Juno of Orphée, Mlle Enjalbert.
 Which leaves us with ten ladies.

 The original little team at the Bouffes (5 July 1855) featured only one vocalist/actress, as well as three danseuses who performed with Mons Derudder in the pantomimes, a type of item which was abandoned in the second year.
 The numbers of feminine performers would, however, grow, as the legal restrictions on the size and nature of the pieces played gradually permitted: 4 March 1856, Le Thé de Polichinelle featured no less than thee ladies in its tiny cast, by the time of Six Demoiselles à marier (12 November 1856), some extra demoiselles had to be called in, alongside the regulars, to make up the titular number, and 19 November 1857 saw the production of the innovative Les Petits Prodiges with its cast of twelve, featuring almost all the regular ladies of the troupe.
 And less than year later, it was time for Orphée aux enfers, with its innumerable cast of gods and goddesses, as the original Bouffes programmation headed towards a very different shape and style of production, where full-length pieces took over from the original spectacles- coupés.